 If your operating system was installed in another drive, replace C: with your OS primary drive’s letter.

-In the meanwhile, you may also want to run several other repair tools to see if they help to fix the Whea Uncorrectable Error Windows 10.
-Run the follow commands one by one.
+In the meanwhile, you may also want to run several other repair tools to see if they help to fix the Whea Uncorrectable Error.
+Run the following commands one line at a time in an elevated command prompt.

 Dism /Online /Cleanup-Image /RestoreHealth

 These tools may take some time to run.
-For more info about what these tools do, read: How to Startup Repair Windows 10 using Command Prompt.
+For more info about what these tools do, read: How to Startup Repair Windows 11 or 10 using Command Prompt.

 Run Windows Memory Diagnostic